Friday, February 18, 2022

 Welcome back to my bubble watch!
 I will be updating each section somewhat live, as games progress through the next week – building a full watch every week is somewhat hard, so I've opted for this instead, and sections may not be up to date (I've included a date on each of them).
 Data is from warrennolan.com, and non-D1 wins are not counted in records.

-Prefaces for now: I am currently in Mexico; also have IVs stuck in my arm sometimes.
-However, the show must go on; see ya either way!
-Will be here through the end of the season, but I should be fine on updating this.
-I also have a bracketology up here, but it does not affect the actual placements of teams on this bubble watch – it's more to show where I mark teams from my own view.
+Prefaces for now: I have a bracketology up here, but it does not affect the actual placements of teams on this bubble watch – it's more to show where I mark teams from my own view.

 See y'all next year!
 Had fun doing this, want to do it again next year, excited to see how my predictions turn out.